Sam Morsy

-He joined the Port Vale youth set-up in 2008, having been released from the Wolverhampton Wanderers Academy.
+Born and raised in England, Morsy joined the Port Vale youth team set-up in 2008, having been released from the Wolverhampton Wanderers Academy.
 Winning his debut in February 2010, he turned professional at the club in the summer.
 He established himself in the first-team picture in 2010–11, after which he was given a two-year contract.
 He helped the club to secure promotion out of League Two in 2012–13.
-He joined Chesterfield in July 2013, and played for the club in the 2014 final of the Football League Trophy, helping them to win the League Two title in 2013–14.
-He was sold to Wigan Athletic in January 2016, and helped the club to win the League One title in 2015–16.
+He joined Chesterfield in July 2013 and played for the club in the 2014 final of the Football League Trophy, helping them to win the League Two title in 2013–14.

+He was sold to Wigan Athletic in January 2016 and helped the club to win the League One title in 2015–16.
 He joined Barnsley on loan in August 2016, and Wigan were relegated from the Championship upon his return to the club.
-However he became a key first-team player as they secured an immediate return by winning the League One title again in 2017–18.
+However, he became a key first-team player as they secured an immediate return by winning the League One title again in 2017–18.
 He was named as Wigan's Player of the Year for the 2019–20 campaign and joined Middlesbrough in September 2020 following administration and relegation at Wigan.
-He was sold on to Ipswich Town in August 2021.
+He was sold to Ipswich Town in August 2021, helping the club secure promotion out of League One at the end of the 2022–23 campaign and captaining the team into the Premier League the following year.
+He left England to join Kuwait SC for a brief spell in July 2025.

+Early and personal life

+Samy Sayed Mekkay Saied Morsy was born on 10 September 1991 in Wolverhampton.
+His father, Mekawy, came from Egypt and met his mother, Karen, in England.
+They met while working in a pizza shop and went on to build a property portfolio together.
+Morsy is a Muslim who observes Ramadan.